open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ![Reports](images/tg-reports-overview.png)

-PLANET has three different kinds of Reports:
+Planet has three different kinds of Reports:

    **A.** Add a New Report
    **B.** Activity Report